 Section 61.
-LEASES OF CITY PROPERTY: In every lease of city property for a term of over five years, the basic amount of the rental shall be fixed by the Council, and the indenture of lease shall provide that such amount shall in no event be lowered during the term thereof.
-Provision shall be made in all such indentures for a revision of the amount of the rental at stated periods of not less than three nor more than five years each during the term of any such lease, and that such revision shall be made by a board of appraisers consisting of one appraiser appointed by the Council and one appraiser appointed by the lessee.
+LEASES OF THE CITY PROPERTY: In every lease of City property for a term of over five years, the basic amount of the rental shall be fixed by the Council, and the lease shall provide that such amount shall in no event be lowered during the term thereof.
+Provision shall be made in all such leases for a revision of the amount of the rental at stated periods of not less than three nor more than five years each during the term of any such lease, and that such revision shall be made by a board of appraisers consisting of one appraiser appointed by the Council and one appraiser appointed by the lessee.
 Any increase in the amount of any such rental agreed upon by said appraisers shall bind their principals.
-In the event of their failure to agree upon the amount of such increase within twenty days from and after their appointment, said two appraisers may appoint a third appraiser as a member of said board, and the determination of the majority of said board of appraisers as to the amount of the increase of such rental shall be final and conclusive and binding upon all concerned.
-Should the two appraisers appointed by the Council and lessee, respectively, fail for thirty days from and after their appointment to agree upon the amount of the increase of the rental or to appoint a third appraiser, in any case, then upon the petition in writing of either party to any such lease, the Superior Judge of Monterey County is hereby empowered to appoint the third appraiser upon such board.
-In the event that the Council demands a revision of the amount of the rental set forth in any such indenture of lease, as herein provided, the lessee shall within ten days from and after receiving notice in writing of such demand, appoint its appraiser as in this section provided, and forthwith notify the Council in writing of such appointment; provided, that should the lessee fail for said period last named to make and give notice of such appointment, as aforesaid, then, upon application of the lessor, said Superior Judge is hereby empowered to make the same, and the determination of such board so constituted shall bind and be conclusive upon all parties to the lease; provided further, that in no case, shall any such board of appraisers be authorized to lower the amount of the basic rental fixed by the Council.
+In the event of their failure to agree upon the amount of such increase within twenty days from and after their appointment, said two appraisers may appoint a third appraiser as a member of said board and the determination of the majority shall be final and conclusive and binding upon all concerned.
+Should the two appraisers appointed by the Council and lessee, respectively, fail for thirty days from and after their appointment to agree upon the amount of the increase of the rental or to appoint a third appraiser, in any case, then upon the petition in writing of either party to any such lease, the Presiding Superior Court Judge of Monterey County is hereby empowered to appoint the third appraiser upon such board.
+In the event that the Council demands a revision of the amount of the rental set forth in any such indenture of lease, as herein provided, the lessee shall within ten days from and after receiving notice in writing of such demand, appoint its appraiser as in this section provides, and forthwith notify the Council in writing of such appointment; provided, that should the lessee fail for said period last named to make and give notice of such appointment as aforesaid, then upon application of the lessor, said Presiding Superior Court Judge of Monterey County is hereby empowered to make the same, and the determination of such board so constituted shall bind and be conclusive upon all parties to the lease; provided, further, that in no case, shall any such board of appraisers be authorized to lower the amount of the basic rental fixed by the Council.

-All such indentures of lease shall provide, also, that the Council may terminate the same at its pleasure and repossess the premises therein described upon three months notice thereof and upon paying to the lessee the market value of any improvements made or put upon said premises by the lessee.
-The market value of such improvements shall be determined by a board of appraisers appointed as aforesaid, and the determination of such board shall be binding on all parties in interest; provided, however, that the Council shall not terminate any such lease or repossess any such premises except for a public use and purpose; provided, further, that no lease of city property shall be made for a term of more than twenty-five years.
+"All such leases shall provide, also, that the Council may terminate the same at its pleasure and repossess the premises therein described upon three months' notice thereof and upon paying to the lessee the market value of any improvements made or put upon said premises by the lessee, or prior lessees.
+The market value of such improvements shall be determined by a board of appraisers appointed as aforesaid, and the determination of such board shall be binding on all parties in interest; provided however, that the Council shall not terminate any such lease or repossess any such premises except for a public use and purpose; provided further, that no lease of City property shall be made for a term of more than fifty years."
+(Amended 1965)